 This project addressed the Water Resources Application area within NASA’s Applied Sciences Program.
 The main objective of this study was to use NASA Earth observations to identify indicators of hypoxic events and HABs in the southern Gulf of Mexico and connect their occurrences to nutrient and sediment loading from the Grijalva - Usumacinta River Basin.

-Although there are challenges to directly measure dissolved oxygen using remote sensing techniques, several known indicators of hypoxic events and HABs can be detected or derived from Earth Observations.
+Although there are challenges to directly measure dissolved oxygen using remote sensing techniques, several known indicators of hypoxic events and HABs can be detected or derived from Earth observations.
 These indicators include chlorophyll-a (Chl), normalized difference turbidity index (NDTI), floating algal index (FAI), colored dissolved organic matter (CDOM), sea surface temperature (SST), and photosynthetically-available radiation (PAR).

 Landsat 8 Operational Land Imager (OLI) remotely sensed imagery were used to perform a time series of FAI and NDTI in the southern Bay of Campeche (study area β) from 2013-14.
 Anomalies of Chl, SST, CDOM and PAR were determined for the entire GoM (study area γ) from 2002-14 using TerrSet Earth Trends Modeler (ETM) (Clark Labs, 2015) to determine timing and occurrences of algal blooms.
 These L3, 8-day SMI products were obtained from the Moderate Resolution Imaging Spectroradiometer (MODIS) on the Aqua platform.
 Finally, the nutrient and sediment loading was modeled for the entire Grijalva-Usumacinta River Basin (study area α) using the ArcGIS Soil and Water Assessment Tool (SWAT) (ESRI, 2015) and compared to the timing of bloom events.
 Results of this study will be used to aid local environmental, fisheries, tourism, and health authorities in revising water quality standards and mitigating the impacts of future hypoxic events in the region.